n3ling49/sec-header-analysis/README.md

 # How to start

+This will build the secheader docker image, if it doesn't exist already and/or run the image immediately:
 ```console
 ~$ ./start.sh
 ```

-This will build the secheader docker image, if it doesn't exist already and/or run the image immediately.

 To force building the image, even if it already exists execute:
 ```console